mihaitopan/NatureX/README.md

 # Idea #
 NatureX comes from NatureExplore.
 The idea is to add new places from nature on map.
-Everyone can add a place and see the whole list of nearby places.
+Everyone can add a place(persistent online) and see the whole list of nearby places.
 The places have photos & description and can be rated/liked by others.

 (optional) The places can also be approved by priviliged users with an official review.

-(optional) Users can save a place in two local lists: already visited places & places to visit.
+(optional) Users can save a place in two local lists(persistent on the device only): already visited places & places to visit.

 # Platforms #
 * Android